 Gimme shelter is an overarching, all-embracing fundamental need for people and animals.
 It means protection, shelter, safety and comfort.
 Gimme shelter is manifested not only in buildings, schools, hospitals, factories and offices, in mansions and flats, but also in the cardboard box of the homeless person, the embrace of lovers, the mother who cherishes her child.

-A selection committee of international photography experts will assess all of the submissions and project proposals to narrow the field down to a shortlist of eight finalists.
+A selection committee of international photography experts will assess all of the submissions and project proposals to narrow the field down to a shortlist of nine finalists.
 These finalists will have the opportunity to develop new work on the theme.
 The works produced will be exhibited in the Van Nelle Factory (a UNESCO World Heritage site) in Rotterdam.

 Frits Gierstberg (Nederlands Fotomuseum) is a curator and the chair of the selection committee and jury.
 The other jury and selection committee members will also be renowned photographers and photography specialists.